-When someone offers to buy your home out of the blue, it’s logical to question their motives.
+When someone offers to buy your home out of the blue, it’s not unreasonable to question their motives.

 You don’t have a “For Sale” sign in the yard.
 The house is not listed on the market.
 You weren’t even considering moving.
 So why is this person interested in your home?